olange/pawa/docs/CONTRIBUTING.md

 neo4j-community-‹version›/bin/neo4j console
 ```

-And you should get an output along the lines:
+And you should see an output along the lines:

 ```bash
 Active database: graph.db